Brian Anderson Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.25 team ERA that ranks 17th among all league pitching staffs.
+- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.33).

-- Pirates pitchers combine to surrender 78 home runs (one per game), the fewest in the league.
+- Pirates pitchers combine to allow 80 home runs (one per game), the second-fewest in the league.

-- Oviedo (3-8) gets the starting nod for the Pirates in his 17th start of the season.
-He's put together a 4.06 ERA in 88 2/3 innings pitched, with 80 strikeouts.
+- Hill makes the start for the Pirates, his 17th of the season.
+He is 7-7 with a 4.55 ERA and 80 strikeouts in 89 2/3 innings pitched.

-- The righty last pitched on Sunday against the Miami Marlins, when he tossed seven innings, allowing one earned run while giving up six hits.
+- The lefty's last time out came on Tuesday against the San Diego Padres, when he went six innings, surrendering four earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.